idralyuk/docs/concepts/syncbase-overview.md

   - Open source reference implementation of Syncbase for developers who want tight control over the data

-The initial version of Syncbase is ready for testing and evaluation by Vanadium trusted testers.
+The initial version of Syncbase is ready for testing and evaluation by early adopters - it is suitable for prototyping, but not for production applications.

 This document presents an overview of the system.
 It is very light on implementation details.
 Subsequent docs will contain those details.